 “Give out coupons that allow employees to wear jeans on a day of their choosing, or designate an all-employee jeans day.”

 Even traditionally formal industries like banking and finance have started to relax their dress code, and most of the world’s top companies realise that what you wear to work isn’t that important.
-If you do plan on giving your employees coupons for jeans day, try to do it with a straight face.
+If you do plan on giving your employees coupons for jeans day, at least try to do it with a straight face.

 2. Lottery Tickets 🎰